-When booking an overnight ferry, in booking calendar you can choose whether to enter the departure date or the arrival date (or time indeed).
+When booking an overnight ferry, in the booking calendar you can choose whether to enter the departure date or the arrival date (or time indeed).
 I usually try both before deciding which crossing to buy.
-Sometimes it works better for me particularly in the case when I also have to book a hotel or adjust the further travels.
+Sometimes it works better for me particularly in the case when I also have to book a hotel or adjust the further travel.

 Onboard accommodation: How to choose a ferry cabin?

 Again, that depends on your budget.
-Outside cabins with windows and private bathrooms cost more than the bed in an inside shared cabin with shared bathroom.
+Outside cabins with windows and private bathrooms cost more than the bed in an inside shared cabin with a shared bathroom.
 Some ferries offer several cabin options while on more basic ferries your choice is limited.
 Whichever ferry you are travelling by my advice is to get any cabin available.
-This is a better choice than not to have a cabin at all.
+This is a better choice than not having a cabin at all.
 Tips about how to choose ferry cabins.

 Where to Sleep on a Ferry if you Don’t Have a Cabin?